Nicaragua Food Guide

 Region: National

-Fried pork chunks served with boiled yuca and cabbage salad.
-Sunday special and celebration food.
-Tender pork with crispy exterior.
+Fried pork chunks with boiled yuca and cabbage salad, the pork tender inside and crisp on the outside.
+It's Sunday and celebration food.

 Sopa de Mondongo